-1. Enter cvxcov from the tutorial directory to bring up the Tester main window.
+1. Enter cvxcov from the tutorial directory you created previously (for example, /usr/tmp/tutorial) to bring up the Tester main window.

 Figure 4-1, page 46, shows the main Tester window with all its menus displayed.

 Note: You can also access Tester from the Admin menu in other WorkShop tools.